rutar-academic/rutar.org/content/writing/from_vim_and_tmux_to_neovim.md

 ```
 export $NVIM_SESSION_DIR="/my/session/dir"
 ```
-in your `.zshrc`, where `/my/session/dir` is a directory in which you want the session files to be saved.
+in your `.zshrc`, where `/my/session/dir` is the directory in which you want the session files to be saved.

 Now, when you want to create a new session, simply `:SSave project/name` to initialize the session file with name `project/name`.
 Edit as usual, and `:wqa` to exit.